 - What to expect with the typical course of puberty and how the body will change, as well as the expected time frame for each step.

 - The menstrual cycle, what to expect with periods, and how to handle them.
-This includes showing various kinds of pads and tampons and how to use them, when appropriate to use them.
+This includes showing various kinds of pads and tampons, how to use them and when it is appropriate to use them.

 - Discussion about handling the emotional changes that often accompanies puberty and getting older.

-- Healthy habits important to develop during adolescence for a lifetime of good health!
+- Healthy habits are important to develop during adolescence for a lifetime of good health!

-- Useful books and online sites to helps girls and parents navigate puberty and adolescence.
+- Useful books and online sites to help girls and parents navigate puberty and adolescence.